yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ## PostgreSQL options

 YugabyteDB uses PostgreSQL server configuration parameters to apply server configuration settings to new server instances.
-You can modify these parameters on several levels:
+You can modify these parameters on several levels by:

 1. Using the [`ysql_pg_conf_csv`](#ysql-pg-conf-csv) flag.